OpenNMS/backshift/README.md

 ### Building

-Install the dependencies and build the minified script:
+Install the dependencies and build the minified scripts:

 ```
 npm install